ahuei123456/offkai-bot/README.md

 **TO-DO**: Add an URGENT flag to also DM the announcement to offkai participants.

+### delete_response

+- `event_name`: Name of the event to delete a response from (autocompletes from existing events)
+- `member`: The member's response to delete

+Deletes a response from a member for a certain offkai.

 ### attendance

 - `event_name`: Name of the event to get the attendance list for (autocompletes from existing events)